Gerald-Meyers/devcontainer-nvidia-base/README.md

 - Clone this repo.
 - In VS Code press `Ctrl + Shift + P` to bring up the Command Palette.
 - Enter and find `Dev Containers: Reopen in Container`.
-- VS Code will starts to download the CUDA image, run the script and install everything, and finish opening the directory in DevContainer.
+- VS Code will starts to download the base image, building the docker image, install everything specified in the `dev.Dockerfile` & `requirements.txt`, and finish opening the directory in DevContainer.
 - The DevContainer would then run nvidia-smi to show what GPU can be seen by the container.
 Be noted that this works even without setting up cuDNN or any environment variables.

 ## Test with keras script for MNIST